Understanding persistent vs. nonpersistent VDI

 Cons: Less personalization and application flexibility

 Since users share a common disk image, there's a certain amount of desktop customization admins need to ensure users can access all the apps they need.
-Virtual desktop admins can create several golden images for this situation -- one golden image for each type of user or department based on the users' needs.
+Virtual desktop admins can create several primary images for this situation -- one image for each type of user or department based on the users' needs.

 Lastly, it's important to note that not all apps lend themselves to being virtualized.
 Legacy applications, especially, may cause issues when organizations try to virtualize them.